 - Review Period: Applications for initial stock listing shall be submitted for deliberation by the Review Committee within six weeks after their receipt.
 Under extraordinary circumstances, however, the Listing Department may, based upon review requirements or at the request of the applicant company and no less than 10 days prior to the Review Committee meeting, extend the deadline for submission to the Review Committee, subject to the signed approval of the president of the TWSE.
 Extensions granted at the request of the applicant company shall be limited to a maximum period of a month.

-- Carry out the review work with a positive service attitude and full rely on all information and opinions provided by the applicant company, CPAs, and securities underwriters, unless any nondisclosure, fraud, falsehood, or error is discovered.
+- Carry out the review work with a positive service attitude and full rely on all information and opinions provided by the applicant company, securities underwriters, CPAs and lawyers, unless any nondisclosure, fraud, falsehood, or error is discovered.

 - Where any concerns arise during the review period, the case handlers shall contact the applicant company, securities underwriter, CPAs and lawyers and request that they take the initiative to collect relevant information in timely fashion and provide explanations.